-If you're recovering from illness or surgery at home, or are caring for someone confined to bed or a wheelchair, contact your GP surgery if you think you or the person you're caring for might have a pressure ulcer.
+If you're recovering from illness or surgery at home, or you're caring for someone confined to bed or who is a wheelchair user, contact your GP surgery if you think you or the person you're caring for might have a pressure ulcer.

 Get medical advice immediately if there is:

 - pus coming from the pressure ulcer or wound

 - severe or worsening pain

 These symptoms could be a sign of a serious infection that needs to be treated as soon as possible.

 Treatments for pressure ulcers depend on how severe they are.

 For some people, they're an inconvenience that needs basic nursing care.
 For others, they can be serious and lead to life-threatening complications, such as blood poisoning.

 Ways to stop pressure ulcers getting worse and help them heal include:

 - applying dressings that speed up the healing process and may help to relieve pressure